 - 9. Reporting and Responding to Abuse and Neglect

 The Care Act 2014 introduces new duties and requirements of local authorities in a number of areas, including safeguarding adults.
 It provides, for the first time, a legislative framework for those working in adult safeguarding.
 The Act does not allow certain functions to be delegated and safeguarding is one of those functions.
 Since the local authority must be one of the members of the Safeguarding Adult Board (SAB), and it must take the lead role in adult safeguarding, it may not delegate these statutory functions to another party.

-Chapter 14, Safeguarding of the Care and Support Statutory Guidance 2014 either introduced or amended a number of powers and responsibilities for local authorities, Safeguarding Adults Boards and partner agencies.
-It replaced the previous multi-agency statutory guidance: No Secrets, 2000.
-It was revised in March 2016: Care and Support Statutory Guidance (2016).
+The Care Act either introduced or amended a number of powers and responsibilities for local authorities, Safeguarding Adults Boards and partner agencies.
+The Care and Support Statutory Guidance replaced the previous multi-agency statutory guidance: No Secrets, 2000.

 2. The Safeguarding Duty

 The safeguarding duties apply to an adult who: